 The Hindenburg Disaster and the End of the Airship Era

-The Hindenburg disaster marked the beginning of the end for airship travel.
-Yet what is often forgotten today is that, until the 1930s, airships were a popular and luxurious way to travel.
+The Hindenburg disaster marked the beginning of the end for travel by dirigible.
+But airships were once a popular and luxurious way to travel.

 On May 6th 1937, the German airship LZ 129 Hindenburg was destroyed in a fire whilst attempting to dock at a station in New Jersey.